 Each of our basement wall products is compatible with our waterproofing systems, and can be tucked into the drain to collect leaking water.
 When it comes to basement walls, there's nothing like our products!

 Repairing and upgrading your basement is a fast, permanent job.
 A crew of Basement Systems experts can waterproof your basement and upgrade your walls in one, perhaps two days.

-Each free quote includes an on-site inspection and measurement of your walls, a personal consultation in which we answer any questions you may have, and a written cost quote.
+Each free estimate includes an on-site inspection and measurement of your walls, a personal consultation in which we answer any questions you may have, and a written cost estimate.
 We'll also send you a full-color complimentary copy of our waterproofing book for you to keep.

 Our innovative and forward-thinking approach to designing products has solved wet basement problems that the basement waterproofing and crawl space industry has faced for decades, and our patented sump pump systems are the smartest and most reliable.
 Plus we listen to our customers and respond accordingly!
 Basement Systems Inc. has been awarded 24 Patents and 19 Innovation Prizes on waterproofing products we use every day, including a battery back up sump pump system.
 This approach ensures the best waterproofing systems and solutions available.